nathalia-dev/doggy-walkie/README.md

 - Now, let's go for the database part.
 Please, using PostgreSQL, create a database called "doggy_walkie".
 If you are new to PostgreSQL , please click [here](https://www.postgresql.org/).
 - To create all the tables and populate it with an initial set of data, please from your terminal, at the he project's root directory, run: `python seed.py`.
 - Let's run the application.
 In your terminal, please type: `flask run`.
 Please, use the URL `http://localhost:5000/` .

-### Project Functionalities:

-- The project is divided by 6 aspects: users, authentication, dogs, messages, appointments and reviews.
-- There are 2 types of users: the dog_owner and the dog_walker.
-- The authentication process uses the *session extension*, which enables to store user's information throughtout a session.
-- The dog_owner can create a dog profile, sharing all the important informations about the dog.
-The dog_walker can view those dog's profile, to better understand the dog he/she will probably walk with.
-- Both user's can exchange messages.
-It works as a little simple chat.
-- After chating, the dog_walker can create an appointment, which will have the day and time that both user's have agreed upon.
-Those appointments have a status that can be done/undone.
-Once it is done, it enables the review feature.
-- The dow_owner can review the dog_walker service.

 ### User's Rules: